How to Apply for a Bachelor's Degree

 Complete the Student Welcome.

 During the Student Welcome, you will learn about College policies and procedures as well as campus activities.
-For more information, call 407.708.2106.
+For more information, text 407.708.2106.

 Please note: You cannot view the Student Welcome until your residency status has been verified and you have created your MySeminoleState account.